 March 26, 2020

 TALLAHASSEE, Fla.
-(WCTV) -- WCTV's Monica Casey rode along with Tallahassee Police Department Officer Damon Miller on the first night of Tallahassee and Leon County's new curfew, a response to the COVID-19 pandemic.
+(WCTV) -- WCTV's Monica Casey rode along with Tallahassee Police Department Officer Damon Miller on the first night of Tallahassee and Leon County's new curfew,

 The curfew runs from 11:00 p.m. to 5:00 a.m and applies to everyone, vehicles and pedestrians; you are only allowed to out if it is essential travel.
 This includes going to and from work, picking up groceries or food, and exercise such as taking your pet outside.